adam90622-prog/adam90622-prog.github.io/_codekata/SQL-003-Milk-and-yogurt-in-a-shopping-basket.md

 ---
-title: "SQL 001 – Average Rental Duration of Cars"
+title: "SQL 003 - Milk and yogurt in a shopping basket"
 date: 2025-12-09
 language: sql
 order: 3